richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAssetInventory.md

 ## Use Case
 This documentation considers the following requirements and goals:
+* "We have cataloged tens of thousands of database assets in Purview"
 * "Purview Asset, Export as CSV functionality does not produce a full inventory; we have more than 1,000 assets"

 ## Proposed Solution